 Being a teacher is challenging for many reasons, including the fact that each student has a different learning style and learns at a different pace.
 On top of covering certain content to satisfy district and state standards, teachers want to effectively tailor and pace their lessons to each student's needs and learning styles.

-The Benefits of Differentiated Instruction
+The Benefits of Differentiating Instruction

-Critiques of Differentiated Instruction
+Critiques of Differentiating Instruction

 Like any other teaching style, there are downsides to differentiated instruction.
 Teachers already spend about eight hours of teaching each day at school, not to mention multiple hours spent on lesson planning, grading, school district meetings, parent-teacher conferences, emails, and so much more.
 By differentiating instruction, teachers will have to spend even more time on lesson planning due to the differences in the learning styles of each student.